sarl/sarl-jekyll-website/docs/official/reference/bic/Behaviors.md

 receive the event.
 The filterable agents are the current agent itself, and all the sub-agents (sub-holons) that were created inside the current agent.

-<importantnote>Because a behavior has no associated address, it cannot be
+> **_Important Note:_** Because a behavior has no associated address, it cannot be
-filtered by the scope.
-All the agent's behaviors that are waiting for a given event will be executed.</importantnote>
+> filtered by the scope.
+All the agent's behaviors that are waiting for a given event will
+> be executed.

 ```sarl
 var e : Event